jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerConstantsExtensionFunctions/task.md

 <div class="hint" title="Several `this` inside one class">

-When you add a new extension function _inside_ a class, you have several _contexts_ for `this` keyword.
+When you add a new extension function _inside_ a class, you have several _contexts_ for the keyword `this`.
 You can specify which context you need to use in the current case:

   ```kotlin